Rightpoint/RZVinyl/README.md

 ### Saving

-The semantics of saving an object in CoreData are rather different from what might be expected when using the Active Record pattern, particularly when dealing with a more complex context hierarchy, as in `RZCoreDataStack`.
+The semantics of saving an object in Core Data are rather different from what might be expected when using the Active Record pattern, particularly when dealing with a more complex context hierarchy, as in `RZCoreDataStack`.
 In order to persist changes to the persistent store, it is necessary to save the entire context tree all the way to its root, which also saves any other changes in any of the contexts along the way.
-To avoid unintended, non-obvious consequences, no "save" methods are provided for managed object classes via `RZVinylRecord`, and saving must be handled via managed object contexts and/or the CoreData stack.
+To avoid unintended, non-obvious consequences, no "save" methods are provided for managed object classes via `RZVinylRecord`, and saving must be handled via managed object contexts and/or the Core Data stack.

 To persist changes to objects in the main context, simply call `save:` on the `RZCoreDataStack`.
 This will save both the main context as well as the disk write context.
 If you are using a background or temporary context, you must save that context first before calling `save:` on the stack.
 Saving either of these separate contexts will automatically merge changes into the main context.